-One of the consistent comments and causes of distress and frustration for all job seekers, is falling into the candidate black hole of no communication.
+One of the consistent comments and causes of distress and frustration for all job seekers, is falling into the candidate CV black hole of no communication.
 This might be with executive search and recruitment consultants or corporate hiring managers.

 Automated responses generated by an impersonal CRM system come a close second for most, but in some cases despite their impersonality they can play a role.